Discover a world of rich history at Lincoln Castle, dating back to 1068 and home to one of only four surviving copies of Magna Carta.

 Lincoln's Magna Carta takes residence in the state-of-the-art, subterranean David P J Ross Magna Carta Vault within the renovated Castle walls.
 Go underground to see the document itself, read the words in English and learn about its history and significance in a 210° cinema room.

-Please note: at certain times during the year Magna Carta is at rest and unavailable.
-Please see the Lincoln Castle website for details of which documents are on display and when.
+Please note: at certain times during the year documents are at rest and unavailable.
+Please see the Lincoln Castle website for details of which documents are on display and when or call 01522 554559 for details.

 Accessible by a spiral staircase or lift, Lincoln Castle's Medieval wall walk is a unique experience.
 Visitors can walk the whole circumference of the walls giving stunning views over Lincoln - including one of the best views of Lincoln Cathedral in the city.

-An audio guide is available to tell you of the Castle's history and to highlight sites that can be seen across Lincolnshire from the high vantage points.
+An audio guide is available to tell you of the Castle's history and to highlight sites that can be seen across Lincolnshire from the high vantage points - a different version is available for adults and children.
+The adult guide is available in English, French, and German.

 Lincoln Castle's Victorian Prison accommodated the 'separate system' - keeping prisoners isolated to encourage them to reflect, repent and reform.
 This can be seen by the single cells and the unique separate system chapel - the only original of its kind left in the world.